elBukkit/MagicPlugin/MIGRATION.md

  Note that now you only need to modify what you want to have different now.
 So it might be a good time to review your custom configurations!

+ If you want to disable a wand or spell, set the "enabled" property to "false" (instead of removing it)

  I'm trying to get the config formats more or less solidified by 2.9.0, and I hope the overall format won't change at all after official release (3.0).